 Gains achieved during treatment can be amplified by the help of the peer group around you.

 But doing so safely, in the age of Covid-19, means ensuring the clinic you choose has provisions in place to guard against risk of infection.

-Step 3 - Set A Budget
+Step 3 - Managing The Budget For Treatment

 By calling and comparing a few treatment providers against each other, this step should give you a sense of what rehab will cost.